Mediation in Personal Injury Cases: Is It Legally Binding?

 Mediation is a popular way to resolve disputes in personal injury cases because it is relatively low-cost and has a high success rate.
 It is also quicker and less adversarial than most court proceedings.
 Many judges in Montana require mediation before a case goes to trial.
 Additionally, mediation is quicker than court proceedings, allowing for a more expedited resolution.
 You will only go to trial if you and the defendant cannot settle your claim during mediation.

-However, despite its advantages, individuals considering mediation for their personal injury claims might wonder whether mediation is legally binding in a personal injury case.
+However, despite its advantages, individuals considering mediation for their personal injury claims might wonder, is mediation legally binding in a personal injury case?
 The quick answer is no. A mediator does not have the power to bind the parties to a decision that they make.
 However, if the parties agree to a settlement and sign a lawfully enforceable settlement agreement, that agreement is a contract and is binding.

 Structure of Mediation